 We use Language Angels in the classroom to support our learning.

-We follow the Herts RE curriculum in every year group but enjoy celebrating a range of festivals and celebrations from many religions and cultures.
+We follow the Hertfordshire Agreed Syllabus for Religious Education curriculum in every year group.
+We also enjoy celebrating a range of festivals and celebrations from many different religions and cultures.

 Our whole curriculum aims to help our pupils gain awareness and understanding of the wider world – and their place in it.
 Through various projects, initiatives and learning opportunities, our pupils are encouraged to take an active role in the community and work with others to make our planet more peaceful, sustainable and fairer.
 We encourage our pupils to develop the knowledge, skills and values they need to engage with the world and teach them that we can all make a difference.
 Global citizenship at Peartree is about understanding that we can all work together to make a fairer, safer and happier world for everyone.